udirbetalab/microbit-1/python/neopixel/readme.md

 LightSensor: https://www.hackster.io/rypsmith/micro-bit-light-sensor-bed597

-micro:bit to use in Fritzing: https://github.com/topshed/FritzingParts
+micro:bit part to use in Fritzing: https://github.com/topshed/FritzingParts

-Neopixel parts to use in Fritzing from: http://fritzing.org/projects/flora-music-visualizer
+Neopixel part to use in Fritzing from: http://fritzing.org/projects/flora-music-visualizer